How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 important questions for your makeup artist

-Most of them will give you a similar style of spiel in their marketing (myself included); I have passion, I love what I do, I have experience in all things makeup, self-trained/certified/qualified etc., use high end products, etc., but what does it all mean?
+Most of them will give you a similar style of spiel in their marketing (myself included); They have passion, They love what they do, They have experience in all things makeup, They are self-trained/certified/qualified etc., use high end products, etc., but what does it all mean?

-Here I have compiled a list of questions that you should ask your makeup artist.
+Here I have compiled a list of questions that you should ask your potential makeup artist to be able to distinguish the pros, from the enthusiasts.

 Q #1 – What qualifications/training do you have?